 - Some items are available nearby; others may take a week or more to obtain from out-of-state.

 - You will receive an email when your item(s) is ready to pick up.
 (Some journal articles are available from lending libraries in PDF format and can be emailed directly to you.)

 - Pick up your items at the circulation desk.

 - Submit only one request form for each article.
 (Note: The form is submitted each time the submit button is used, regardless of whether the "required fields" have been completed.

 - After submitting a request, check your ORU email for the confirmation, which includes the citation information.

-If you are not using a form but emailing a citation to the ILL department, remember that you need to identify yourself and include your name and contact information, such as a phone number so that they know who is making the request and where to contact you.
+If you are not using a database link or form but emailing a citation to the ILL department, remember that you need to identify yourself and include your name and contact information, such as a phone number so that they know who is making the request and where to contact you.